emberjs/website/source/guides/routing/query-params.md

 The link-to helper takes into account query parameters when determining its "active" state, and will set the class appropriately.
-The active state is determined by working out if you clicked on the link, would the query params end up the same?
+The active state is determined by calculating whether the query params end up the same after clicking a link.
 You don't have to supply all of the current, active query params for this to be true.

 ### transitionTo